Owner at Double Eagle Restaurant, Mesilla - Las Cruces, New Mexico

 It’s the steaks.

 “I march to a different drum,” Buddy says.
 “I never tried to copy my competitors.
 I like to look at things that are not necessarily local, and I try to bring it to Las Cruces and Mesilla.
 As an example, I figured out that we did not have a really – really – great steak house in this part of the state.”
 What made our steaks different than the best of the best?
 Mr. Ritter turned local, to a graduate of New Mexico State University who worked for Omaha Beef.
-The answer came down to ageing.
+The answer came down to aging.
 Buddy confesses, “I had no earthly idea how to do it.”

 Today, Mr. Ritter is an old hand at making the most tender, delicious steaks in the region, and the process begins long before cooking or spices.
 Muscle in beef gives the meat its toughness.
 Two things break this toughness down: bacteria and enzymes.
 No one wants bacteria in their food, and stops acting at 37-degrees Fahrenheit.
 Natural enzymes, on the other hand, keep working down to 34-degrees.
 “That’s how we turn dust to dust,” Mr. Ritter says.
 So why are Buddy’s steaks the most tender in the region?
 The Double Eagle has invested in our only dedicated meat locker set between 34- and 37-degrees Fahrenheit.
 That meat locker, to me, is the most interesting room in the building.
 You’ll find no ghosts there … only the most tender cuts of beef in the state and beyond.